picknmix/picknmix/CONTRIBUTING.rst

 official Pick n Mix docs, in docstrings, or even on the web in blog posts, articles, and such.

+if no code change, CI testing is not required and they can write [skip CI] in the commit message to skip the time taken for CI builds.
+You can referer to Travis for more info

 Write Tests
 ~~~~~~~~~~~~~~~~~~~